-As with most crafty people I bought the wire wreath forms last year and they’ve been in my “craft supply” area since the day I got them.
-I’m determined to use up that stuff and since I’m currently loving the fluffy yarn (did you see the Fluffy Winter Wreath I made?)
-I decided I wanted to make a fluffy version of a valentine wreath.
+As with most crafty people I bought the wire wreath forms long ago and they’ve been in my “craft supply” area since I brought them home.
+I’m determined to use up that stuff and since I’m currently loving fluffy yarn (did you see the Fluffy Winter Wreath I made?)
+I decided to make a fluffy version of a valentine wreath.

 Fashion a 3-d wreath form

-If you buy two separate wreath forms you’ll need to put them together.
-Originally I tried using the glue gun but the forms weren’t perfectly identical so I had to scrap that and go with plan B.
+If you buy two separate wire wreaths you’ll need to put them together.
+I tried using the glue gun but the forms weren’t perfectly identical so I went with plan B.

-- Starting at the bottom point wrap the wire tightly around the two forms to join them.
+• Starting at the bottom point wrap the wire tightly where the two wire wreaths meet to join them together.

-- Work your way around and connect the two forms together in about 5 spots.
+• Work your way around and connect the two forms together with floral wire in about 5 spots.
 This doesn’t need to be perfect since we’ll be covering it completely with the yarn.

-- Tighten the wire with pliers and snip off the excess leaving about 1/8″ tail.
+• Tighten the wire with pliers and snip off the excess with wire cutters leaving about 1/8″ tail.

 Fluffy Wrap your Wreath